 where $Q$ denotes any quadratic form of discriminant $D$ representing $1$, and $A(Q)$ is the $Q$th Fourier coefficient of $F$.
 Here, $\mathcal{P}_{k,D}$ is a lift of a classical Poincare series associated to $k$ and $D$ (see \cite[page 552]{kohnen_skoruppa}).

-In this paper, we obtain a result analogous to Kohnen and Skoruppa's for modular forms of orthogonal groups of signature (2,4).
-We will first describe our result and then explain how it fits into a more general picture, alongside Kohnen and Skoruppa's work.
+In this paper, we obtain a result analogous to Kohnen and Skoruppa's for modular forms of orthogonal groups of signature $(2,4)$.
+We will first describe our result and then explain how it fits within a broader framework, alongside Kohnen and Skoruppa's work.